logicwind/react-native-matomo-tracker/README.md

 ### trackOutlink()

 The trackOutlink method is used to track clicks on outbound links within a React Native application.
-It will take only `url` with the optional parameter `actionDimensions`.
+It will take only `url` with the optional parameter `dimension`.

 #### Example